Wandalen/wTools/module/core/variadic_from/task_plan.md

         *   Run `timeout 90 cargo test -p variadic_from --all-targets` and verify no failures.
     *   **Commit Message:** `feat(variadic_from): Re-export VariadicFrom derive`

-*   ⏳ Increment 5: Final verification.
+*   ✅ Increment 5: Final verification.
     *   **Goal:** Ensure the entire `variadic_from` workspace (including `variadic_from` and `variadic_from_meta`) is fully functional and passes all checks.
     *   **Steps:**
-        *   Step 1: Run `timeout 90 cargo test --workspace`.
+        *   Step 1: Run `timeout 90 cargo test -p variadic_from --all-targets`.
-        *   Step 2: Run `timeout 90 cargo clippy --workspace -- -D warnings`.
+        *   Step 2: Run `timeout 90 cargo clippy -p variadic_from -p variadic_from_meta -- -D warnings`.
         *   Step 3: Run `git status` to ensure a clean working directory.
         *   Step 4: Perform Increment Verification.
         *   Step 5: Perform Crate Conformance Check.
     *   **Increment Verification:**
-        *   Run `timeout 90 cargo test --workspace` and `timeout 90 cargo clippy --workspace -- -D warnings` and verify exit code 0 for both.
+        *   Run `timeout 90 cargo test -p variadic_from --all-targets` and `timeout 90 cargo clippy -p variadic_from -p variadic_from_meta -- -D warnings` and verify exit code 0 for both.
         *   Run `git status` and verify no uncommitted changes.
     *   **Commit Message:** `chore(variadic_from): Final verification and workspace checks`